HermanMartinus/justsketchme-frontend/_drafts/how-to-make-a-spear-for-drawing-reference-with-justsketchme.md

 ![](/uploads/spear-1.png)

-Add a cylinder and a cone to your scene.
+Load up the [JustSketchMe](https://justsketch.me/ "justsketchme") app and add a cylinder and a cone to your scene.
 You can rotate the cylinder first so that it is diagonal.

 ### Step 2